The Victoria Cross: Britain’s Highest Military Honour

 Origins of the Victoria Cross

-The first investiture took place on 26 June 1857 in Hyde Park, London, when Queen Victoria personally pinned the decoration on 62 recipients.
-The ceremony was attended by an estimated crowd of 100,000 spectators — the public interest reflecting the enormous prestige already attached to the fledgling award.
-Among the first recipients was Commander Henry Raby RN, who had rescued a wounded soldier under heavy fire during the Battle of Inkerman in 1854.
+The first investiture took place on 26 June 1857 in Hyde Park, London, when Queen Victoria personally pinned the decoration on 62 recipients before an estimated crowd of 100,000 spectators.
+Among the first was Commander Henry Raby RN, who had rescued a wounded soldier under heavy fire during the Battle of Inkerman in 1854.
+The enormous public interest confirmed the prestige already attached to the fledgling award.
+[1]

 The Medal Itself

-The VC is deliberately plain.
+The VC is deliberately plain — a conscious contrast to the elaborate jewelled orders worn by senior officers.
 Cast from bronze, it takes the form of a cross pattée, 41mm across, bearing the Royal Crown surmounted by a lion, with a scroll reading “FOR VALOUR.”
 The reverse is engraved with the recipient’s name, rank, unit, and the date of the act.
+[1]

-A popular myth holds that VCs are cast from the bronze of Russian cannon captured at the Siege of Sevastopol.
-Research by historian John Glanfield in his 2005 book Bravest of the Brave confirmed that the metal does indeed come from Chinese cannon cascabels held at the Royal Arsenal, Woolwich — though the exact provenance of the original guns remains debated.
+A persistent popular myth holds that VCs are cast from the bronze of Russian cannon captured at the Siege of Sevastopol.
+Research by historian John Glanfield established that the metal comes from Chinese cannon cascabels held at the Royal Arsenal, Woolwich — though the precise history of those guns remains debated.
 The remaining supply of bronze is held by 15 Regiment Royal Logistic Corps at Donnington, and is estimated to be sufficient for approximately 80 more crosses.
+[3]

-The VC is worn before all other medals and decorations.
-It takes precedence over every other British award.
-The crimson ribbon (dark blue for the Royal Navy until 1918) is 38mm wide.
-Since 1902, the decoration has been awarded posthumously — previously, the warrant did not permit this, and some acts of supreme bravery went formally unrecognised.
+The VC is worn before all other medals and decorations — it takes precedence over every other British award, including knighthoods.
+The crimson ribbon is 38mm wide; until 1918, Royal Navy recipients wore a dark blue ribbon.
+Since 1902, the decoration has been awarded posthumously — previously, the warrant did not permit this, and some acts of supreme bravery under the earlier rules went formally unrecognised.
+[2]

 The Award Process

 The VC is not simply nominated.
-The process requires eyewitness testimony, typically from at least three witnesses, and the recommendation must pass through the chain of command before reaching the Sovereign.
+The process requires eyewitness testimony — typically from at least three witnesses — and the recommendation must pass through the full chain of command before reaching the Sovereign.
 In practice, many deserving acts go unrecognised because witnesses were killed or because the chaos of battle made corroboration impossible.
+[1]

-During World War I, the process became more formalised.
+During the World Wars, the process became more formalised.
 Commanding officers submitted recommendations through brigade, division, corps, and army level, with each stage acting as a filter.
-The ratio of VCs to total casualties gives a sense of the selectiveness: roughly one VC was awarded for every 4,000 casualties in the Great War.
+The ratio of VCs to total casualties gives a sense of the selectiveness: roughly one VC for every 4,000 casualties in the Great War.
+[2]

-In some cases, the VC has been awarded by ballot.
-When a unit performed an act of extraordinary collective bravery but no individual could be singled out, officers and men voted separately to select one representative from each group.
-The most famous example is the VCs awarded to the Lancashire Fusiliers for “the six before breakfast” at Gallipoli’s W Beach on 25 April 1915.
+In some extraordinary cases, the VC has been awarded by ballot.
+When a unit performed an act of collective bravery so extraordinary that no single individual could be singled out, officers and men voted separately to select one representative from each group.
+The most famous example is the six VCs awarded to the Lancashire Fusiliers for “the six before breakfast” at W Beach, Gallipoli, on 25 April 1915 — though modern historians have debated whether the ballot procedure was correctly followed.
+[4]

 Key Statistics